LuccaMS/Python/README.md

 # Python
 That is a backend project using the python Library "Flask" and a few cryptographic libraries

-# Warning : That project has 2 branches, which one of them contains different methods and routes and has it own propurse
+# Warning : That project has 2 branches, which one of them contains different methods and routes

 #Part 1